nhtranngoc/embedded-interview-questions/README.md

 29) __What is ohm's law?__

+`V = I * R`

 30) __What is Nyquist frequency (rate)?
 When is this important?__

 31) __What is "wait state"?__

 32) __What are some common logic voltages?__

+3.3v is most commonly used nowadays, followed by 5v and 1.8v.

 33) __What are some common logic famlies?__